Projects

 The Australian Passive Seismic Array Project (AusArray) is a collaborative, national survey between government and academia that acquires passive seismic data.

-The project started in 2016 through the Exploring for the Future program and continues through the support of the State and Territory geological surveys and academia.
+The project started in 2016 through the Exploring for the Future program and continues through the support of the state and territory geological surveys and academia.

 AusArray focuses on the creation of an updatable 3D model of the sub-surface seismic velocity variations.
 This model constrains local and regional Earth structures useful for the assessment of resource potential and natural hazards.

-Location of AusArray seismic stations (as at May 2023)
+Location of AusArray seismic stations (as at June 2024)

 • Processing of data collected between 2016 and 2020 across parts of the Northern Territory and Queensland.
-These data have identified and refined the mapping of key geological features in the sub-surface, including the presence of sedimentary basins.
+These data identified and refined the mapping of key geological features in the sub-surface, including the presence of sedimentary basins.

-• Processing all legacy data collected by government and academia.
+• Processing of all legacy data collected by government and academia.
 These data enabled the building of preliminary models over the entire Australian continent.

 • improved national 3D seismic velocity models of the Australian plate focused on northern Australia